qvarforth/trackdirect/README.md

 ```

 #### Start the websocket server
-Before starting the websocket server you need to update the trackdirect configuration file (trackdirect/config/trackdirect.ini).

 When the user interacts with the map we want it to be populated with objects from the backend.
 To achive good performance we avoid using background HTTP requests (also called AJAX requests), instead we use websocket communication.
 The included trackdirect js library (trackdirect.min.js) will connect to our websocket server and request objects for the current map view.

-Start the websocket server by using the provided shell scripti, the script should be executed by the user that you granted access to the database "trackdirect".
+Start the websocket server by using the provided shell script, the script should be executed by the user that you granted access to the database "trackdirect".
 ```
 ~/trackdirect/server/scripts/wsserver.sh trackdirect.ini
 ```